Registering OAuth2 Client Credentials¶

 An ordinary Google account is the sort of Google account you can register for free at https://google.com/.
 All that you need to register an ordinary Google account is the ability to receive email.
 An ordinary Google account is associated with an email address.

-A G Suite account is like an ordinary Google account but the associated email address ends in
+A Google Workspace account is like an ordinary Google account but (for the University of Cambridge tenacy) the associated email address ends in

 @cam.ac.uk.
-G Suite accounts use Raven to authenticate rather than giving a password to Google.
-A G Suite account is associated with a single individual.
+Google Workspace accounts use Raven to authenticate rather than giving a password to Google.
+A Google Workspace account is associated with a single individual.

 A service account is an account associated with a particular “project” in Google’s Cloud console.
 They are not associated with individuals.
 They do have email addresses associated with them which end with